- Semgrep in CI

 Running Semgrep in CI without Semgrep Cloud Platform bears specific limitations compared to the use of Semgrep in CI with Semgrep Cloud Platform.
 See the following list:

-- Stand-alone CI jobs cannot send PR or MR comments.
+- Stand-alone CI jobs cannot send [PR comments]((/semgrep-cloud-platform/github-pr-comments) or MR comments.
 These comments describe the finding and help developers resolve vulnerabilities and other code issues.

 - Stand-alone CI jobs cannot block a pull or merge request based on a finding.
-There is no distinction or tiering between rules.
-Alternatively, Semgrep Cloud Platform's Rule Board can tier rules and undertake actions, such as blocking PRs or MRs on a finding generated by a reliable rule.
+There are no user-defined rule modes to distinguish between rules.
+Alternatively, Semgrep Cloud Platform's Policies page lets users define certain actions, such as blocking PRs or MRs on a finding generated by a reliable rule.

 - Findings are dumped to a log, so there is no record of a finding's status, such as open, ignored, or fixed.